• Instagram

 When al dente, strain into a colander.
 Do not overcook!
 Taste the rice.
 If salty, rinse with cold water.
 Shake colander to remove as much water as possible.

-Add 3 tablespoon of oil in a pot.
+Add 3 tbsp of oil in a pot.
 Then gently add half of the drained rice and lima beans.
 Top with the dill, then add the rest of the rice and lima beans.

 Dried herbs in a pot on top of rice.